saranobrega/AI-for-Damage-Inspection-Project/README.md

 Using object detection models to detect damages in bridges.
 Detecting defects on a bridge surface to aid in more effective and efficient bridge inspections.

-This challenge was organized by FruitPunch AI and was developed by 2 teams of data scientists and engineers for 10 weeks.
+This challenge was organized by FruitPunch AI and was developed by 2 teams of data scientists and engineers during 10 weeks.

 ### Methods